KarimPwnz/nativemessaging-mitm/README.md

 }
 ```

-3. Change the path in your target app manfiest to the repository's `mitm.js` script:
+3. Change the script path in your target app manfiest to the repository's `mitm.js` script:

 ```json
 {